The best golf courses in Scotland

 Andrew Redington/Getty Images

 A one-stop shop for golf and glamor, Gleneagles offers an inland antidote to Scotland's normal diet of windswept links courses.
 With a five-star hotel, three top-notch courses, bags of country pursuits and Scotland's only restaurant with two Michelin stars -- Andrew Fairlie at Gleneagles -- this highland estate northeast of Edinburgh offers plenty of bang for its buck.

 The Jack Nicklaus-designed Centenary course -- used for the 2014 Ryder Cup -- is the centerpiece of the golf offering, a big, parkland-style layout with soaring views to purple heather-clad mountains.

-The Gleneagles Hotel opened in 1924, dubbed the "Riviera of the Highlands" and now features 232 bedrooms including 27 suites.
-More than 50 onsite luxury lodges can also be rented.
+The Gleneagles Hotel opened in 1924, dubbed the "Riviera of the Highlands" and now features bedrooms including suites and onsite luxury lodges can also be rented.

 Best courses nearby: Gleneagles' historic King's course offers an atmospheric experience with testing holes through woods and across moorlands with the Trossachs and Ben Vorlich as a northern backdrop, while the Queen's and the nine-hole par-three course will keep the golf addict happy.